 The gift of knowing when I’m out of alignment with my true self.

 A gift that I can not only use for myself but to also shine the light of understand for others who may have everything to the outside world but don’t have the one thing they truly desire.

-The freedom to define and then live the life they want for themselves – with a business model that fully supports it.
+The freedom to define and then live the life they want for themselves – with a way of business that fully supports it.

-However, just a few years ago, I was left with a choice.
+It seems like just yesterday when I was faced with a choice.